warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/configuring-error-grouping-settings.md

 *Create Error Groups by error type, don't use default grouping rules*

-Errors added to global grouping will be grouped together by **error type**, differences in error message, component and action, and file/line/column will not create new groups.
+Errors added to global grouping will be grouped together by **error type**, differences in error message, component and action, function, and file will not create new groups.

 **e.g.** errors with the same **Error type**, and unique values for everything else will be grouped together.